CesiumGS/cesium-unreal-vr-tutorial/ISSUE_TEMPLATE/010_Tutorial-Release.md

 - [ ] Complete technical implementation [#xx]()  <!-- 3.
 Link to the PR in the project repository. -->
 - [ ] Create a new version and upload to Unreal Engine Marketplace
-- [ ] Add issue to [communications repository](https://github.com/CesiumGS/communications/issues) for visibility
+- [ ] Add issue to [communications repository](https://github.com/CesiumGS/communications/issues) for visibility and announcement coordination.
 - [ ] Complete text review, [Google Doc]()  <!-- 4.
 Link to google doc. -->
 - [ ] Publish page, [Prismic Page]()  <!-- 5.
 Link to prismic page on staging. -->